2026 Safety & Traveller’s Update: Tequila, Jalisco

 Guadalajara Basecamp: 2026 Travel Logistics

-The Stopover: I recommend staying at the Alt Hotel Toronto Airport.
-It features a clean design, friendly staff, and a direct rail link to your terminal—perfect for early morning departures.
+The Stopover: I recommend the Alt Hotel Toronto Airport.
+Its direct rail link to the terminal is essential for early morning international departures.

 Tequila stays with you long after you leave.
 It’s the hum of mariachis at dusk, the warmth of the sun over endless agave fields, and the respect for the land.
 Here, the world’s most famous spirit remains deeply personal.
 Every pour carries a story, and every visitor leaves a little changed.